PM Modi chairs UNSC debate; Calls for cooperation to combat maritime threats posed by non-state actors | Law-Order

 India has taken several steps to enhance regional cooperation on this subject, he added.

-Modi is the first Indian Prime Minister to preside over a UN Security Council Open Debate, according to the Prime Minister's Office.
+He said 10 non Council members sent their written position underlining that the debate was timely and relevant.
+“PM articulated five key maritime principles- on trade, disputes, natural disasters, environment and connectivity,” he said in another tweet.

+“Statement on Martime Security unanimously adopted by UNSC.
+Thank all Council members for supporting the first signature event of Indian Presidency,” he added.

-The meeting was attended by several heads of state and government of member states of the United Nations Security Council (UNSC), including Russian President Vladimir Putin and US Secretary of State Antony Blinken, and high-level briefers from the UN system and key regional organisations.
+The high-level meeting was attended by several heads of state and government of member states of the United Nations Security Council, including Russian President Vladimir Putin and US Secretary of State Antony Blinken, and high-level briefers from the UN system and key regional organisations.

+India also ensured that interests of the entire African continent by inviting the Deputy Prime Minister and Minister of Foreign Affairs of the Democratic Republic of Congo Christophe Lutundula Apala PenApala, who represented the President of the DRC, in his capacity as Chair of the African Union, to brief the Council.

 The open debate was focussed on ways to effectively counter maritime crime and insecurity, and strengthen coordination in the maritime domain.